 From 2012-2013, he was a Management Committee Advisor and Strategic Partner to the Chief Investment Officer at Bridgewater Associates.

-Prior to joining NBC News, Michael was a GE Officer andPresident & CEO of GE Capital’s Media, Communications, and Entertainment (MCE) business from 2006-2010.
-Despite the tough economic environment, his team was able to grow net income 15% annually during that time period.
+Prior to joining NBC News, Michael was a GE Officer and President & CEO of GE Capital’s Media, Communications, and Entertainment (MCE) business from 2006-2010.

-Michael started as a financial analyst for IBM.He joined GE in 1994 as Vice President for GE Capital Aviation Services (GECAS).
-He was named Senior Vice President and General Manager, North America of GECASin 1999.
-From 1999-2006, he helped grow the North America business by 5x to over $500MM in Net Income.
+Michael started as a financial analyst for IBM in 1985.
+After spending nine years at IBM in various financial and management positions, he joined GE in 1994 as Vice President of Risk and Portfolio Management for GE Capital Aviation Services (GECAS), where he was responsible for underwriting and evaluating airline financing deals for North America.
+He was named Senior Vice President and General Manager, North America of GECAS in 1999.
+From 1999-2006, he helped grow the North America business by 4x to nearly $500M in Net Income.

 Michael has been featured in Forbes and the Wall Street Journal.
 He currently serves as an Emeritus Advisory Council member for the SC Johnson School of Business.
 In addition, he previously served on the Board of The Weather Channel, the Norwalk Community College Foundation, the Diversity Advisory Board at Sodexo Corporation, the Executive Diversity Council of GE, and the Planning Team for Grace Community Church.
 He was named the top Asian American in business in 2008 by the Asian American Business Development Center (AABDC), and he was presented with the “Distinguished Service Award” by Norwalk Community College in 2010.

 He received his B.S. in Electrical Engineering from the University of Rochester and an MBA in Finance from the SC Johnson School of Business at Cornell University.